KidsRobot/KidsRobot/README.md

 # Kids Robot

 > **We offer quality microcontroller, sensors, electronic components, robot kit with BBC micro:bit and Raspberry Pi.
-Providing code samples and easy-to-follow giude for people who is intrested or love DIY robots.
+Providing code samples and easy-to-follow guide for people who is intrested or love DIY robots.
 We promise guaranteed quality with proper price.
 Please contact us for purchase intention or questions.**

 Located in Canada, we are working to help children and students who want to study programming and robot building.
 We provide various kinds of electronic boards and components in a proper and low price, great for DIY robots.
 For another awesome bonus, we offer code samples as supporting materials for beginners to learn programming and coding.